OpenUnison/openunison.github.io/docs/documentation/reference/targets.md

 ## OktaTarget

 The Okta target will provision objects to your Okta service.
 It will provision users and group memberships.
+Starting with 1.0.44 you can use either the legacy token authentication or OAuth 2.0.

 ```yaml
 ---